Chouffy/restic_backup_powershell_script/README.md

 ## Setup

+1. Have PowerShell installed: built-in on Windows, [see here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux) on Linux
 1. `git clone` this repository
 1. Create `log/` folder which MUST be in the same folder than the main script
 1. Rename and/or move the `config_templates/` to build your own `config/` folder.